mikeAdamss/tidychef/README.md

 > :warning: This software is a **work in progress**.

 Datachef is a python framework to enable “data extraction for humans” via simple python beginner friendly "recipes".
-It aims at allowing users to easily transform tabulated data sources that use visual relationships (human readable only data) into simple machine readable "tidy data" in a way that supports usage in [RAP](https://analysisfunction.civilservice.gov.uk/policy-store/reproducible-analytical-pipelines-strategy/#:~:text=Reproducible%20Analytical%20Pipelines%20(RAPs)%20are,auditable%2C%20efficient%20and%20high%20quality.) processing.
+It aims at allowing users to easily transform tabulated data sources that use visual relationships (human readable only data) into simple machine readable "tidy data" in a repeatable way.

 i.e: it allows you to reliably turn something that looks like this: